top of page

 Shadow work goes beyond ideas and conversations.
 Our inner world is alive with symbols, sensations, and stories, and the body responds to them as if they were happening right now.
 Think of how a dream can make your heart race, or how a memory can bring tears to your eyes - the mind and body don’t draw a firm line between what is “real” and what is represented.

-Because of this, meeting your inner parts in symbolic or imaginal ways can create very real shifts in how you feel and how you live.
+Because of this, meeting your inner parts in symbolic or imaginary ways can create very real shifts in how you feel and how you live.
 When a hidden part of you is finally acknowledged, or an old pattern is seen with compassion, the body relaxes.
 Energy that was tied up in keeping things suppressed begins to move again.

 As your inner world softens and opens, the outer world feels different too.
 A conflict that once left you reactive, you might meet with patience now instead.
 Qualities you admired in others begin to show up in your own behaviour.
 Relationships can feel less tense when you’re no longer fighting unseen battles inside yourself.
 Even ordinary moments - a walk, a meal, a conversation - take on a different texture when you’re not weighed down by what’s unspoken.